New WCAG Updates Drive Surge in VPAT Requests

 According to new insights released by ADA Compliance Pros, requests for VPAT audit and updates have surged sharply in 2025.
 The demand for VPAT ACR is driven largely by significant updates to the WCAG and evolving government requirements.

-“With WCAG 2.2 now aligned with an ISO standard, procurement teams are asking for updated VPAT accessibility certifications more aggressively than ever before,” said an ADACP spokesperson.
+“With WCAG 2.2 now aligned with an ISO standard, procurement teams are asking for updated VPAT accessibility certifications more aggressively than ever now,” said an ADACP spokesperson.

 Why are companies suddenly updating their old VPATs?